 Linalool appears to act on the body, however, more research is required to understand its effects and how it can be used for a person’s health.

 Humulene is a key component of the hop plant.
 Other plants, such as ginger and clove, also contain it.

 A study noted that terpenes, including humulene, may have potential in the prevention of asthma and allergic reaction.
-In animal models, humulene reduced allergic inflammation in airways.
-Humulene may potentially be a helpful compound for a natural asthma treatment in the future.
+In animal models, humulene reduced allergic inflammation in the airways.
+Humulene may potentially be a helpful compound for natural asthma treatment in the future.